 - Lindsay Payne, yoga boutique manager for Life Time Edina at Southdale in Edina, Minn. and Kids Studio Classes SOL yoga format creator

 - Shelly Forsberg, director of kids programming for Life Time Kids

 What types of classes does Life Time offer for kids?

 - Drop-In Classes are held all day for kids to come and join, whenever their parents or caregivers bring them.
 There are different options for ages 3 to 11 years, and the types of classes are varied, including tumbling, stretching, dancing, arts and crafts, sports, yoga, S.T.E.A.M., interactive nutrition games, and more.

 - Progressive Classes last for six to 10 weeks and include multilevel, developmental curriculum available for kids ages 3 to 11.
 You can choose from dance, fitness, yoga, or gymnastics classes, making this the perfect option for children looking to explore their interests in those areas.

 - Grown-Up and Me Classes are weekly fitness classes designed to provide parents an opportunity to participate and connect with their children through exercise.
 They are tailored specifically for toddler and preschool ages.
 “These classes help little ones build confidence and explore movement with the safety of their parents being alongside them.
 It also gives parents and children the opportunity to meet other families,” says Limmel.

-- Kids Studio Classes are the newest offering for kids at Life Time: Kids ages 5 to 13 (grouped appropriately by development) can try some of the same Studio classes that mom and dad take at the club — but modified to fit their level.
-Three formats are currently available: LifeBarre, SOL yoga, and SHRED (with more options set to follow).
+- Kids Studio Classes at Life Time: Kids ages 5 to 13 (grouped appropriately by development) can try some of the same Studio classes that mom and dad take at the club — but modified to fit their level.
+Explore the following formats currently available: Warrior Sculpt, Ringside, LifeBarre, SOL yoga, and SHRED.

 Note that offerings for classes vary by club location.
 Check with the Kids Team at your home club for more specific details.